BranchesOfTheWhiteTree/BranchesOfTheWhiteTree.github.io/CharacterLore/Xiao.md

 <span class="image fit"><img src="./XiaoImages/image13.png" alt="Xiao during perilous trail"><span>

-_Don't think about getting close, and stay out of my way, or all that awaits you is regret_
+_Don't think about getting close, and stay out of my way, or all that awaits you is regret._

 There has been speculation that Xiao is going to die in the future.
 It is supported by his suicidal way of thinking and self-sacrifice as seen in Perilous Trail.
 As such, he is a huge death flag.
 However, after recent events, Xiao is led to actually think for his well-being, as he is now finding the meaning to live his life out and to carry his fallen Yaksha's legacy.